 Each unit also directs students to find another example of the genre of writing, either at home or at the library.

-Each volume comes in a three-ring binder (or is inserted into a binder) with pages printed on only one side.
+Each volume comes in either a softcover book or looseleaf pages for you to put into a three-ring binder.
 The presentation is very basic and unadorned--no graphics or visual formatting for the lessons.